Can I Get Abs While Bulking?- Top 5 Common Bulking Questions

 5. Bulking With Low Appetite – How Do I Get Over It?

-As mentioned above, the process of bulking and building muscles requires you to be eating more than your suggested daily calorie intake.
+As mentioned above, the process of bulking and building muscles requires you to eat more than your suggested daily calorie intake.

 There are several tips that individuals can follow that may help with the process.